-Amazon union voting ends Monday, but expect a long and contentious count
+Why the Amazon unionization vote could take a week — or longer — to resolve

 Not necessarily.
 If the margin of victory in the initial count is less than the number of uncontested ballots, the NLRB will need to determine if the challenged ballots should be counted.
 It would hold a hearing, giving Amazon and the union the opportunity to argue the validity of each challenged ballot.
 If there are only a handful of ballots challenged, the process could be quick.
 But with so much at stake, each side could challenge dozens, if not hundreds, of votes.

-“It could take weeks or months,” Rutgers’ Givan said.
+“It could take weeks or months,” Rutgers’s Givan said.
 “It’s not going to be a day or two.”

 Then, any challenged ballots the agency determined were validly cast would be counted.
-And those results would be included to determine the election’s outcome.
+Those results would be included to determine the election’s outcome.

 If the majority of votes oppose a union, what happens next?